Jach/gonim/README.md

   * Should not look like crap
   * 3D mode????
   * (Longshot) Convert photo of Go game into SGF and score it.
 Use OpenCV?

+# Contributing

+If you send me a pull request and I like it, I'll merge it.
+Don't worry about making it perfect, this isn't a professional thing.

+# License

+This code is licensed under my slightly custom version of the WTFPL, which is also a slightly custom version of the WTFNMFPL.
+See the COPYING file for details.